near/docs/docs/tools/near-indexer.md

 > A typical setup is to generate configs for `localnet` whenever you pass `init`, and start the indexer whenever you pass `run` as a command line argument.

-- To start, we will add the following line at the the beginning of the `main()` function:
+- To start, add the following line at the the beginning of the `main()` function:

 ```rs
 let args: Vec<String> = std::env::args().collect();
 ```

-- Now let's make a `home_dir` variable that you will use in a few places.
+- Now create a `home_dir` variable that you will use in a few places.
 Add this line right after the previous one:

 ```rs
 let home_dir = std::path::PathBuf::from(near_indexer::get_default_home());